No Extracurricular Activities? Here Are 6 Tips to Boost Your Resume

 "Secured 1st place in a national hackathon out of 20 teams, by developing an innovative app that improves accessibility for visually impaired users."

-It's Okay if you don't have Extracurricular Activities
+It's okay if you don't have extracurricular activities

 Your resume isn't about checking boxes; it's about showcasing your unique skills and experiences – those internships, projects, volunteer work, online courses, and even those passion projects that make you, you.